-American physical chemist and Nobel laureate (1935) who, along with Stanley Miller, carried out research into the possible make-up of Earth's primeval atmosphere and prebiotic evolution.
-During the birth of the space age in the 1950s, he was a major proponent of solar system exploration and the search for extraterrestrial life, becoming involved with the Apollo and Viking missions.
+During the birth of the Space Age in the 1950s, Urey was a major proponent of solar system exploration and the search for extraterrestrial life, becoming involved with the Apollo and Viking missions.
 He also investigated organic matter in meteorites.

 Reference